Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 She shook her head.

 It was a messy process, peeling each blue fruit and then pulping the fruit into a mush.
 And then of course there was the mandatory trip to the stream with the bucket in order to get enough water to add to the mixture, not to mention to clean the glasses, plates, and silverware.
-By the time she’d made her umpteenth trip to fetch water Erin’s arms fell like they were about to fall off.
-But that was okay because she now had a drink.
+By the time she’d made her umpteenth trip to fetch water, Erin’s arms felt like they were about to fall off.
+But that was okay, because she now had a drink.